About Our Program

 About Ms. R

 Hello, my name is Carrie Lawson Robertson and I've taught agriculture at Paul Revere since 2011.
-I'm proud to be a National Board Certified Teacher (NBCT) in Natural Resources with a specialization in Agriculture.
+I'm proud to be a National Board Certified Teacher (NBCT) in Career & Technical Education, with a specialization in Natural Resources/Agriculture.
 I love providing my students with HAND'S ON learning experiences.

 I love learning about agriculture!
 My father's cattle operation provided me with an early training ground in production agriculture.
 (Yep, I was a cowgirl.)
 I also raised pigs and steers in the FFA, and in college I farmed citrus and avocado trees and grew broiler chickens.
 I've also trained trail horses at a pack station in Yosemite owned by family friends, and played polo in college.